XiL testing to support the introduction of a new powertrain platform

 HORIBA MIRA was brought in to support the integration of a new powertrain on Tevva’s 7.5-tonne battery electric trucks.

-Having previously carried out cell characterisation to assist with Tevva’s choice of battery pack for the new powertrain, a team of consultants from HORIBA MIRA developed an x-in-the-loop (XiL) simulation environment (both physical and virtual) that was used to fast-track and de-risk the integration of the new systems.
+Having previously consulted for Tevva during its battery pack selection process, a team of senior engineers from HORIBA MIRA offered a x-in-the-loop (XiL) simulation environment (both physical and virtual) that was used to fast-track and de-risk the integration of the new systems.

 Approach